absoluteyl/file-stashes/README.md

 1. A user can upload and share files.
 2. Sharing links are randomly generated.
-3. Sharing links will expire in 1 hour.
+3. Sharing links will expire (in 1 hour).

 ## Prerequisites